hey2022/advance_lab/README.md

 ### Research question

-Is big O notation an accurate representation of a programs performance?
+Is the computational complexity of an algorithm an accurate representation of an algorithm's performance?

 ### Hypothesis

-Big O notation is accurate to a certain extent, but benchmarking will give more realistic results.
+Computational complexity is accurate to a certain extent, but benchmarking will give more realistic results.

 ## Method